Bristol Farms Olive Oil and Balsamic Vinegar

 Olive Oil Gelato with Macerated Blackberries

-3/4 cup Bristol Farms Italian EVOO + 2 tablespoons for finishing
+3/4 cup Bristol Farms Italian EVOO + 2 tbsp for finishing

 6 large egg yolks